Dive Into Our Knowledge Center

 Some Red Flags to Watch For...

 Pelts that have been tanned at a professional commercial tannery WILL NOT have any animal odor or grease present.
-They WILL have a pleasant leather smell and the hair will be soft, silky and clean.
-If the listing says something like, "this skunk pelt has a slight skunk smell but you can expect that", or "the pelt is slightly greasy" it's time to ask some questions.
+They WILL have a pleasant leather smell and the hair will be soft, silky, and clean.
+If the listing says something like, “this skunk pelt has a slight skunk smell, but you can expect that”, or “the pelt is slightly greasy" it's time to ask some questions.
 Reading reviews is also a good way to learn about the tanning quality.

 Learn More

 Pelts that have been tanned at a professional commercial tannery WILL NOT have any animal odor or grease present.
 They WILL have a pleasant leather smell and the hair will be soft, silky and clean.
-If the listing says something like, "this skunk pelt has a slight skunk smell but you can expect that", or "the pelt is slightly greasy" it's time to ask some questions.
+If the listing says something like, "this skunk pelt has a slight skunk smell, but you can expect that", or "the pelt is slightly greasy" it's time to ask some questions.

 How a Fur Hat is Made